Nike Swim Camp at Carnegie Mellon University

 Swim Tips by Matthew Kinney:

-This summer, Carnegie Mellon is offering one session of day camp (9:00am-4:00pm) for ages 8-16.
+This summer, Carnegie Mellon is offering two sessions of day camp (9:00am-4:00pm) for ages 8-16.
 Upon arrival at camp, campers are placed in groups with other swimmers having similar abilities and goals.
 Our camp staff will do their best to accommodate your needs, keeping in consideration your experience and desire to improve.

 DAY CAMP AMENITIES